Hqndler/AssFontCollector/README.md

 ## Acknowledgement

 The script in the version 2.0.0 and above is a rewrite of moi15moi's [FontCollector](https://github.com/moi15moi/FontCollector) (realy great project), why not forking his repo then ?
-It's a different solution, he uses his own tool, I use mine, but I do recognize that a large part of the code comes from him, in fact the parsing font part is 95% his code.
-I also don't wanted to install his script I just wanted to have a portable script ("but you can compile it..." yes but I don't want to), in one file witch is annoying for coding but usefull in the other hand.
+It's a different solution, he uses his own tool, I use mine, but I do recognize that a large part of the code comes from him, in fact the parsing font part is 95% from his code.
+I also didn't want to install his script I just wanted to have a portable script ("but you can compile it..." yes but I don't want to), in one file witch is annoying for coding but usefull in the other hand.
 I also wanted some option I found more important than all his mkvpropredit part.
 I dit the ass parsing part eventhough it's heavily inspired by moi15moi code.<br>
-moi15moi project and mine where different in the beginning but we were all inspired by the one and only WheneverDev's [fontmerge](https://github.com/WheneverDev/fontmerge)
+moi15moi project and mine were different in the beginning but we were all inspired by the one and only one WheneverDev's [fontmerge](https://github.com/WheneverDev/fontmerge)